Cheapest Way to Ship Vinyl Records

 Shipping Checklist for Vinyl Records

-- Weigh and measure your most common vinyl records packages in production conditions.
+- Weigh and measure your most common vinyl records packages in real packing conditions, not estimates.

-- Save presets for your most common vinyl records shipment profiles.
+- Save presets for your most common vinyl records shipment profiles so a label is ready in about 30 seconds.

 Real Vinyl Records Shipment Examples